tikv/rfcs/text/0096-rawkv-stale-read.md

 }
 ```

-2. While TiKV is handling radw read-related requests, construct a `SnapContext` with the `read_ts` before acquiring a snapshot from `storage`.
+2. While TiKV is handling raw read-related requests, construct a `SnapContext` with the `read_ts` before acquiring a snapshot from `storage`.

 ```diff
 fn future_raw_get(...) {